Sobhan-M/english-to-binary-extension/README.md

 ## Description

-An extension that can be used to turn text into binary.
+An extension that you can use to turn text into binary.
 The program takes each character’s UNICODE value and converts it into binary.
 It’s a very simple and neat program packed into an extension.

 ## Inspiration